MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 ~~~
 {: .language-python}

-For example, to access the Electronegativity column, we would use the syntax
+For example, to access the data in the Electronegativity column, we would use the syntax

 ~~~
 periodic_data['Electronegativity']